 Alzheimer’s and Dementia: What’s The Difference?

-When people hear about Alzheimer’s disease and dementia, they may think there are no differences between the conditions.
-In fact, many people think they are the same.
-But that’s not completely true.
+When people hear about Alzheimer’s disease and dementia, many think there’s no difference between the conditions.
+But that’s not true.

 Even though this confusion may be understandable since both disease are very similar, there are a few differences that separate one from another.
-In this video shared by Sabina Brennan on her Vimeo account in 2013, the differences between Alzheimer’s disease and dementia are discussed.
+In this video shared by Sabina Brennan, the differences between Alzheimer’s disease and dementia are addressed.

 One of the ways to help you understand the differences is by using this example: there’s shortness of breath and there’s asthma.
 In this case, shortness of breath can happen for a variety of reasons and it’s not a specific health condition, but asthma is a disease.
 And that’s exactly the same with Alzheimer’s and dementia.